This post may contain affiliate links. Please see our disclosure policy.

 Ladle the hot jelly into prepared hot jars, filling to within 1/4 inch of the top.
 This headspace is smaller than most canning recipes because jelly is low in solids and doesn’t expand much during processing.

-Cover the canner and bring water to a gentle boil.
+Cover the canner and bring the water to a gentle boil.
 Process half-pint jars for 10 minutes (adjust for altitude as needed).

 Altitude Adjustments

-The altitude adjustments for water bath canning Nectarine Jelly are as follows:
+The altitude adjustments for water bath canning nectarine jelly are as follows:

 Yield Notes